-- An actual, potential, or appearance of, a conflict of interest. - Interference with the agency's ability to fulfill its mission - Working for outlets that broadcast to or publish in the same target area as you serve for the agency
+- The request doesn't violate journalistic ethics/best practice - The request doesn't violate government ethics regulations - The request doesn't present conflicts of interest or public relations issues, or the appearance of such issues - The request doesn't interfere with the agency's ability to fulfill its mission - The request doesn't involve working for outlets that broadcast to or publish in the same target area as you serve for the agency

-Note that Outside Requests may need specific information from employees to complete a review.
+Note that Outside Requests may need specific information to complete a review.

 Example 1.
-A staff employee wants to work for a contractor on a matter that he worked on personally and substantially as a Government employee.
+A staff employee wants to work for a contractor on a matter that he worked on personally and substantially as a government employee.
 Outside Requests will need to know the "what" and "when" of the matter.
 Sufficient time may have passed to remove any conflict.

 Example 2.
-A PSC wants to work 15 hours per week translating for a Government agency.
+A PSC wants to work 15 hours per week doing translations for a government agency.
 Which agency?
 Does the translation involve translating wiretaps, testimonies of criminal defendants, testimonies of witnesses to illegal activity, or other information about a newsworthy story of interest to VOA that will conflict with an employee's job as a VOA journalist?